qulacs/quantum-native-dojo-en/index.rst

 Objective of this material：Becoming Quantum Native
 ------------------------------------------------------

 Quantum computers perform calculations based on the principles of quantum mechanics.
 On the other hand, the physical phenomena we see in everyday life are mainly governed by classical mechanics.
-This is one of the reasons why people think that quantum computers are difficult.
+This is one of the reasons why people think that quantum computers are tricky to work with.

-The goal of Quantum Native Dojo is to help you become a **Quantum Native** who understands the operation of quantum computer and can use it sensibly.
-The road to becoming a Quantum Native is not an easy one, but learning the principles and applications of quantum mechanics and quantum computing from the basics through this Dojo will be a steady step forward.
+The goal of Quantum Native Dojo is to help you become a **Quantum Native** who understands the operation of quantum computers and can use the technology accordingly.
+The road to becoming a Quantum Native is not an easy one, but learning the principles and applications of quantum mechanics and quantum computing from the basics through this guide will bring you a step closer.

-We hope that you will leave this Dojo and become Quantum Natives and become engineers who create various quantum algorithms/applications!
+We hope that you will leave the Dojo as a Quantum Natives and go on to create your own quantum applications!

 Prerequisite Knowledge
 -----------------------